QuTech-Delft/QMI/README.md

 ## Installation

-Currently, no PIP installation is possible.
-Please clone and setup with `python setup.py install`.
+`qmi` can now be installed from PyPi by simply calling `pip install qmi`.
+Alternatively, clone and setup with `python setup.py install`.

 ## Documentation